-Consistent with our historical reporting, the costs associated with shared central functions are not allocated to the reporting segments and instead are reported and disclosed under the caption "Corporate and global functions," which includes expenses related to corporate support functions, software and manufacturing engineering, and the global component of our IT operations and customer service, sales and design support.
+Consistent with our historical reporting, the cost of our North America and Europe legal, human resource, and facilities management functions are not allocated to the reporting segments and instead reported and disclosed under the caption "Corporate and global functions," which includes expenses related to corporate support functions, software and manufacturing engineering, and the global component of our IT operations and customer sales and design support.
+Effective March 1, 2014 we revised our Most of World ("MOW") internal reporting structure to align to this model and as such have recast our historical segment operating income to reflect those MOW specific costs as part of the Corporate and global function operating loss.

 We do not allocate non-operating income to our segment results.
-There are no internal revenue transactions between our reporting segments and all intersegment transfers are recorded at cost for presentation to the CODM, for example, products manufactured by our Venlo, the Netherlands facility for the Most of World segment; therefore, there is no intercompany profit or loss recognized on these transactions.
+There are no internal revenue transactions between our reporting segments and all intersegment transfers are recorded at cost for presentation to the CODM, for example, products manufactured by our VenIo, the Netherlands facility for the MOW segment; therefore, there is no intercompany profit or loss recognized on these transactions.
 At this time, we do not allocate support costs across operating segments or corporate and global functions, which may limit the comparability of income from operations by segment.
 Our balance sheet information is not presented to the CODM on an allocated basis and therefore we do not present asset information by segment.